spiral/docs/component/data-grid.md

 }
 ```

-You can now invoke this controller, by default first users will be selected from the database.
+You can now invoke this controller; by default, first users will be selected from the database.

-To select users from second page open page with POST or QUERY data like: `?paginate[page]=2`.
+To select users from the second page open page with POST or QUERY data like: `?paginate[page]=2`.

 To activate the Like filter: `?filter[name]=antony`.

 To sort by id in ASC or DESC: `?sort[id]=desc`.

 ## Available Specifications
-There are number of specifications available for grids.
+There are many specifications available for grids.

 ### Select specification
 This specification represents a set of available expressions, passing a value from the input will pick a single or several specifications from this set.
-> You just need pass a key or an array of keys.
+> You just need to pass a key or an array of keys.
 Note that no ValueInterface should be declared.

 Example with a single value:
 ```php